 An investment in our company requires a long-term commitment, with no certainty of return.
-Because we do not plan to become an SEC reporting company by the traditional means of conducting an initial public offering of our common stock, we may be unable to establish a liquid market for our common stock.
-Moreover, we do not expect security analysts of brokerage firms to provide coverage of our company in the near future.
-In addition, investment banks may be less likely to agree to underwrite primary or secondary offerings on behalf of our company or its stockholders in the future than they would if we were to become a public reporting company by means of an initial public offering of common stock.
+Because we became a reporting company other than by the traditional means of conducting an initial public offering of our common stock, we may be unable to establish a liquid market for our common stock.
+In addition, investment banks may be less likely to agree to underwrite primary or secondary offerings on behalf of our company or its stockholders in the future than they would if we had become a public reporting company by means of an initial public offering of common stock.
 If all or any of the foregoing risks occur, it would have a material adverse effect on our company.

-No public market for our common stock currently exists, and an active trading market may not develop or be sustained.
+An active, liquid trading market for our common stock may not develop or be sustained.

-As we are in our early stages, an investment in our company will require a long-term commitment, with no certainty of return.
-There is no public market for our common stock, and even if we become a publicly-listed company, of which no assurances can be given, we cannot predict whether an active market for our common stock will ever develop in the future.
-In the absence of an active trading market:
+Presently, our common stock is traded on the Nasdaq Capital Market and we are in our early stages, an investment in our company will require a long-term commitment, with no certainty of return.
+Presently there is limited trading in our stock and in the absence of an active trading market: